Do your research on the company

 Crucially, you should always make sure to prepare for the questions you don’t want to answer.
 “Think what you’d least like to be asked, and prepare an answer to it,” says career coach Joanne Mallon.
 “This will help you approach the interview with more confidence, even if the question you dread never comes up.

-In general, though, you should always make sure to prepare answers to questions such as:
+In general, though, make sure to prepare answers to questions such as:

 - Where would you see the role taking you, or what you’d like to achieve in future?